AlvinMunai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 __7. Everybody!__
 *Script that adds execution permission to the owner, the group owner and the other users, to the file hello in the working directory*

+__8. James Bong__
+*Script that sets owner and group permission to none and other users all permissions*